-How to Build a Unique Three-Unit Condo Birdhouse (Multi-Family Birdhouse Plans)
+Yard Art Birdhouse: Build a Unique Three-Unit Multi-Family Condo Birdhouse

 Out With the Old.
 In With the New.

 After many years, our old birdhouse had seen better days.
 It was perched in a prominent location in our garden where year after year, we enjoyed watching families of bluebirds and wrens raise their young.
 The worn and weathered wood has stoically withstood the harsh New England climate and even endured some chewing from a family of flying squirrels.
 Though the birdhouse is still solid and offers a safe haven for the birds, it looks a little shabby.
 So I decided it was time to make a replacement.

 Three Basic Boxes